CheukmanZhou/Recipes/README.md

 # Recipes
-A simple project created to be used as practice with basic HTML.
+A simple project created to be used as practice with basic HTML and CSS.